-1. The building's architecture (e.g. buildings of less than 7,500 square feet of gross floor area) shall reflect traditional New England building forms including, but not limited to, pitched roofs, dormers, windows (rather than plate glass) and clapboard, shingle or brick siding.
+- 1. The building's architecture (e.g. buildings of less than 7,500 square feet of gross floor area) shall reflect traditional New England building forms including, but not limited to, hipped and gabled roofs, dormers, windows (rather than plate glass) and clapboard, shingle or brick siding.
 Freestanding accessory structures, such as ATMs, gas pump canopies, sheds or drive-thrus (so called), etc., shall be treated as architectural elements and meet the same design standards as the principal structures on the site.

-- 2. Pitched roofs with a minimum pitch of 5/12 may be required by the Planning Board to complement existing abutting buildings or otherwise maintain a particular esthetic objective. - 3.
+Waivers of these requirements are not permitted and all proposals coming before the Planning Board must meet these requirements to be considered for Approval. - 2.
+Pitched roofs with a minimum pitch of 5/12 are be required by the Planning Board to complement existing abutting buildings or otherwise maintain a particular esthetic objective. - 3.
 Building facade colors shall be non-reflective, subtle, neutral or earth tone.
 The use of high intensity colors, metallic colors, fluorescent colors or black on facades shall be prohibited.
 Building trim and architectural accent elements may feature colors of black, but such colors shall be muted, not metallic, not fluorescent and not specific to particular uses or tenants.
 Standard corporate and trademark colors shall be permitted only on signage.

-Section 12.
-LARGE-SCALE DEVELOPMENT
+§102.7 LARGE-SCALE DEVELOPMENT

-In addition to the standards of Section 11, the following standards apply to larger non-residential buildings or structures and multi-family dwellings, including connected buildings, accessory buildings and structures, on site plans with the building or connected/associated buildings being 7,500 square feet or more of total floor area.
-The following standards are to be used by the

-Board in reviewing applications for site plan review.
+In addition to the standards of §102.6, the following standards apply to larger non-residential buildings or structures and multi-family dwellings, including connected buildings, accessory buildings and structures, on site plans with the building or connected/associated buildings being 7,500 square feet or more of-total floor area.
+The following standards are to be used by the Board in reviewing applications for site plan review.
 After the effective date of this Section, additions to a building (as defined herein) that exceeds the 7,500 square foot threshold, either individually or cumulatively, shall meet the following standards for large-scale development.
 The Board may modify or waive specific performance standards for such additions if it finds that, due to the design, location, function or layout of the principal structure, the application of specific performance standards is impractical or inappropriate.